Art & Creative Media, Bachelor of Fine Arts

 The print studio is a well-equipped workshop that concentrates on lithography, intaglio, and relief.
 Photographic printing processes are available in all three areas.

 The printmaking studio strives to provide a professional shop atmosphere emphasizing contemporary issues conducive to the professional development of the student artist.
 The organization and proximity of each process area offer the student opportunities to move freely from one medium to another or to combine them in the development of a print when need be.
 The print shop encourages the collaborative experience with other studio areas that will broaden personal attitudes through exposure to various media and concepts.
-In addition, there are opportunities for students to perform in this manner with visiting artists periodically in residence.
+In addition, the Visiting Artist Workshops allow students to explore techniques with local, national, and international artists.
 The teaching philosophy does not stress any one style or aesthetic approach and encourages personal development and growth which becomes the final measurement of achievement.

 Frequently Asked Questions